John C. Bogle: Investment career

 In 1974, Bogle founded The Vanguard Group, which is now one of the most respected and successful companies in the investment world.
 In 1999, Fortune magazine named Bogle as "one of the four investment giants of the twentieth century".

+In 1975, Bogle introduced the first index mutual fund, coined "Bogle's Folly" by critics and derided as unamerican for its new, passive approach.

-In 1976, influenced by the works of Paul Samuelson, Bogle created the First Index Investment Trust (a precursor to the Vanguard 500 Index Fund) as the first index mutual fund available to the general public.
-It was not immediately well received by individuals or the investment industry, but is now lauded by investment-legend Warren Buffett, among others.
+In 1976, influenced by the works of Paul Samuelson, Bogle created the First Index Investment Trust (a precursor to the Vanguard 500 Index Fund) as one of the first index mutual fund available to the general public.
+It was not immediately well received by individuals or the investment industry but is now lauded by investment legend Warren Buffett, among others.
 In a 2005 speech, Samuelson ranked "this Bogle invention along with the invention of the wheel, the alphabet, Gutenberg printing".

+In 1984, Bogle met with the management team of Primecap to launch a fund together.
+In November 1984, the Vanguard Primecap Fund was launched.

 Bogle suffered heart issues in the 1990s, subsequently relinquishing his role as Vanguard CEO in 1996.
-His successor was John J. Brennan, his handpicked successor and second-in-command, whom he had hired in 1982.
+His successor was John J. Brennan, his handpicked heir and second-in-command, whom he had hired in 1982.
 Bogle, who was then 66 and "considered past the age for a healthy heart transplant", had a successful heart transplant in 1996.

 His subsequent return to Vanguard with the title of senior chairman led to conflict between Bogle and Brennan.
 Bogle left the company in 1999 and moved to Bogle Financial Markets Research Center, a small research institute not directly connected to Vanguard but located on the Vanguard campus.